 Welcome to the Parent Corner!
-Here you can read and learn everything we have to offer on the sport of diving.
 We have all the resources you will need to help you feel more comfortable when it comes to the world of diving.

 Dive numbers and their letters are best explained as the "lingo of diving", they can be seen during a diving practice, on a diver's list for a meet, and are most commonly seen at a dive meet.
 They help communicate to everyone what dive the athlete will be doing so instead of someone saying, "George is doing a front one and a half pike on the three-meter springboard."
 Which is a mouth full, you would instead hear, "George is doing a 103B on three-meter springboard."
 Now that sounds more like it!